SOC-Monkey/phantom-operator/detections/detection_07_service_creation.md

 ### Purpose

+Detect the creation of Windows Services.

-Attackers use Windows Service to maintain persistence becuase service accounts often use static credentials that rarely change, and run with high level privileges
+Attackers use Windows Services to maintain persistence becuase service accounts often use static credentials that rarely change, and run with high level privileges

 ---